-Test Automation ROI in Embedded Projects
+ROI of Test Automation in Embedded Projects

 In the world of embedded systems, where hardware and software converge, the complexity of product development is immense.
 Teams often face a critical question: is the investment in test automation truly worth it?
 At TestBot, we believe the answer is a resounding yes.
 However, simply saying "it's good" isn't enough.
 It's about understanding the Return on Investment (ROI) by calculating a crucial balance between cost and coverage.